jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-06-10-iot-and-bigdata-in-azure-for-az-900.md

 In the [last post]({{< relref "./2024-06-04-core-services-in-azure-for-az-900.md" >}}) you were able to read about core services in Azure for storage, network and computing.
 Now it is time to dive into more specialized services for IoT and BigData.

 ## IoT
 IoT (Internet of Things) is more and more popular.
 There was a peak about 2018.
-Not we don't hear too much about it, because we have new buzz words like AI, GPT, etc. But there is a huge need to collect a huge amout of data from sensors.
+Now we don't hear too much about it, because we have new buzz words like AI, GPT, etc. But there is still a huge need of collecting a great deal of data from sensors.
 IoT services are here to handle these requirenemnts.

-### What is IoT?
+Before we dive into IoT, we should have an aswer for the question: What IoT is?
 It is a network of connected devices.
 There devices send telemetry informations, but also can recieve configurations.
 Examples?
-Of course, cars; light bulb; cameras; temperature sensors;
+Of course, cars; light bulbs; cameras; temperature sensors;

 ### IoT Hub
+It is the base Azure IoT service to help us working with IoT.
 - It allows for bidirectional communication between IoT Hub and devices
+- It supports multiple protocols: `HTTPS`, `AMQP`,`MQTT`
-- PaaS for IoT
+- We can cal it PaaS for IoT
-- Integrates with a lot of Azure services
+- It integrates with a lot of Azure services
 - There are SDKs avaliable in many languages
-- It supports multiple protocols: `HTTPS`, `AMQP`,`MQTT`

-There is `Rasperry Pi Azure IoT Online Simulator` to simulate a usage of example IoT device.
+To test it there is `Rasperry Pi Azure IoT Online Simulator` to simulate a usage of example IoT device.
-To connect a device to IoT Hub:
--  you need to pass connection string to that device

 ### IoT Central
-It is simmilar to Iot Hub, but it works on a differene level.
-- It is build on IoT Hub and 30+ Azure Services
-- It is IoT App Platform - SaaS
-- Industry specific app tempates
-- Service for connecting, managing and monitoring IoT devies
+It is a servise on higher abstraction layer then IoT Hub.
+We can sall it a SaaS for for connecting, managing and monitoring IoT devies.
+It uses more than 30 other Azure services behind.

 ### Azure  Sphere
-- It is not just a service it is set of component to build IoT app
+It is something more than just a service it is an ecosystem for IoT from Microsoft.
+It is build both from phisical chip with dedicated OS and the servie in the cloud.
-- - It looks that a part of hardware needs to be installed in devices
 - The OS on that system will be updated by Microsoft
-- Then your app can run on that sevice
+- You can write your app on that chip
-- certified chips
+- There is a way to update software on these devicess

 There are related services:
 - Azure Sphere Secirity Service